edkrueger/rq-flask-sqlalchemy-template/README.md

 Start the flask app on dev server: `export FLASK_APP=app.main:app && flask run --reload`
 Start the flask app in production server: `gunicorn app.main:app`

+## Build and Run the App With Docker (Dev)
+Run `docker-compose -f docker-compose-dev.yml build` to build the containers.
+Run `docker-compose -f docker-compose-dev.yml up` to start the app.
+Run `docker-compose -f docker-compose-dev.yml up -d` to start the app in detached mode.
+Run `docker-compose -f docker-compose-dev.yml` to stop the app.

-## Build and Run the App With Docker
+## Build and Run the App With Docker (Prod)
 Run `docker-compose build` to build the containers.
 Run `docker-compose up` to start the app.
 Run `docker-compose up -d` to start the app in detached mode.